rsdoiel/rsdoiel.github.io/blog/2020/05/25/Dynamic-types.md

 split record to a new record and truncate the `.value`'s `ARRAY OF CHAR` to create our split point.
-Truncating is easy in that we replace the CHAR in the `.values` that are not needed with a NULL character[^nullchar].
+Truncating is easy in that we replace the CHAR in the `.values` that are not needed with a NULL character.
 We can do that with a simple loop.
 Likewise calculating the relative insertion position can be done by taking the modulo of the `vSize` of `.value`.

-[^nullchar]: In Oberon stings are terminated with a NULL character.
+NOTE: In Oberon stings are terminated with a NULL character.
 A NULL character holds the ASCII value `0X`.

 Our algorithm: